-Charity Grace – aka Gravedigger – just appeared in her third novel and she played a big role in the “crossover” novel that paired her with Lazarus Gray and The Peregrine.
+Charity Grace – aka Gravedigger – has appeared in three novels and she played a big role in the “crossover” novel that paired her with Lazarus Gray and The Peregrine.
 She’s become one of my most popular creations, thanks in no small part to the stunning costume design that George Sellas came up with.
 But where did she come from?
 What inspirations led her to spring forth from my crowded little mind?

 What follows is an essay that ran in the first volume of The Adventures of Gravedigger.
 If you’ve read it before, hopefully you’ll enjoy seeing it again — if it’s your first time, expect a few insights into my creative process.
 I’ve tweaked it from the original in a few places, removing a link to the blog and altering the name of Max Davies’ costumed identity.